Why study the Master of Creative Technologies at AUT?

 CTEC809 Special Topic B (15 points)

-And a 120 point research thesis which may contain elements of written and practical work, depending on the topic you are studying.
+Your research thesis can contain elements of written and practical work, depending on the topic you are studying.
 The thesis may be based on your own proposals or related to ongoing research projects within the university or industry.

 Click here to view programme structure and paper outlines.